In-Home Music Servers

 - Obtain sound quality that is equal to or greater than most CD players or other playback devices

-Many people have started to play the music stored on their iPods or other MP3 players through their home music systems to achieve the convenience factors listed above.
+Many people play the music stored on their smart phones or other MP3 players through their home music systems to achieve the convenience factors listed above.
 However, the poor sound quality of the MP3 files on these players seriously degrades the home listening experience compared to listening to that same music on a CD.
-When your music is stored on a properly-designed music server, however, you can get all of the storage and retrieval convenience of a portable player and yet have that music reproduced at a quality level that will leave you wondering how you could have ever listened to your iPod at home.
+When your music is stored on a properly-designed music server, however, you can get all of the storage and retrieval convenience of a portable player and yet have that music reproduced at a quality level that will leave you wondering how you could have ever listened to your smart phone at home.
 When implemented properly, a music server can provide sonic results as good as or even better than the sound heard through a high quality CD player, and you can still enjoy the convenience of your portable player when on the go.

 Types of Music Servers